 Reach out to firstname.lastname@example.org to configure your account.

 Once enabled, you will be directed to a page where you can download the plugin.
-Quit any adobe applications you are currently using, double click the installer to run, and follow any setup instructions.
+Quit any Adobe applications in use, select the installer to run, and follow any setup instructions.

-In your Adobe application, you can find the extension under Window > Extensions > CI HUB.
+You can find the extension under Window > Extensions > CI HUB in your Adobe application.

-Connections will allow you to choose which service you'd like to connect to - in our case, that's Brandfolder.
-You can activate or deactivate the connection at any time, and the connection will be saved
+Connections allow you to choose which service you'd like to connect to - in this case, Brandfolder.
+You can activate or deactivate the connection at any time, and the connection will be saved.

-You can find your API key here, or in your profile under integrations:
+Find your API key, in your profile under integrations.

 Navigation allows you to choose where you are looking for your content.

 Searching in CI Hub works similarly to searching on Brandfolder.
 If your search query is pulling in too much content, try narrowing down your query with strict searches.
-You can do this by putting asset names and tags in quotes, like so:
+You can do this by putting asset names and tags in quotes:

 “DEMO” AND “2018”

-You can also use pinned searches and queries that we generated by clicking on tags or using advanced filters in Brandfolder.
+You can also use pinned searches and queries by selecting tags or using advanced filters in Brandfolder.

 (tags.strict:"Sky" OR tags.strict:"Outdoors") AND filetype.strict:"jpg"

-A history of recent searches can found on the right side of the search bar.
+A history of recent searches can be found on the search bar's right side.

 Folder Navigation allows you to visually sort through the content hierarchy of your Brandfolder.
-You can use this method to find assets in a specific section or collection.
+This method can find assets in a specific section or collection.

-Link Navigation will show you the linked images in your document that are also connected to the DAM.
+Link Navigation shows the linked images in your document that are also connected to Brandfolder.
 Placing images using CI HUB will automatically populate this list.

-The red icon will indicate when a local copy of the linked image is not available - if you download an InDesign document that another designer has been working on, this will likely be the case.
+The red icon will indicate when a local copy of the linked image is not available.
+This typically signifies that another designer is working on the InDesign document.
 You can relink these images individually or all at once using the blue sync buttons on the right side of the panel.
 Doing so will pull the most current version of the asset into your document.

-The filter dropdown will allow you to further narrow down the results when sorting through the content in your Brandfolder.
+The filter dropdown allows you to narrow down the results when sorting through the content in your Brandfolder.

 Filter options change depending on which navigation option is currently active.

-The checkboxes allow for sorting by generic content types (Images, Videos, Layouts, etc).
+The filter checkboxes allow for sorting by generic content types (Images, Videos, Layouts, etc).

-Filtering by Keywords (available when using the Folder Navigation) will pull a list of tags that are available for the area you are searching in, including a count for how many results you can expect to find with the rest of your filters active.
+Filtering by Keywords (available when using Folder Navigation) pulls a list of tags that are available for the area you are searching in, including a count for how many results you can expect to find with the rest of your filters active.

 The Keywords bar will remain inactive when no other combinations of tags are possible.
-Clicking on the X to the right of the tag will remove it from your filters.
+Selecting the X to the right of the tag will remove it from your filters.

-Here you will be able to choose how you want to bring content into the application, as well as a location for the image to live locally.
-You can also drag and drop from the image from the plugin to quickly place and link.
+Here you will be able to choose how you want to bring content into the application, and a location for the image to live locally.
+You can also drag and drop the image from the plugin to quickly place and link.
 The file will be downloaded to the default target folder.

 Quick Tip!
-Option / Alt clicking will replace an image behind a selected image frame and match the existing cropping settings.
+Option / Alt selecting will replace an image behind a selected image frame and match the existing cropping settings.

 Update file will take either your active document or a local image and upload it as a new version of your asset.
 This change will be visible in the version history found under the workflow tab of the asset in Brandfolder.